- 1 Purpose

-Each panel member will conduct shortlisting using the e-recruitment system.
+Each panel member will conduct shortlisting using the recruitment system.
 Panel members should shortlist individually in the first instance.
 All panel members are then required to reach a consensus in relation to shortlisting.

-A selection panel may accept late applications with valid reasons, up to the date of shortlisting.
-Applicants not shortlisted will be notified by Human Resources as soon as possible unless the selection panel requests otherwise.
+A selection panel may accept late applications with valid reasons.
+Applicants not shortlisted will be notified by the People Portfolio as soon as possible, unless the selection panel requests otherwise.

-Interviews are required for all positions (in person, via telephone, Skype or other electronic media).
-Interviews must be structured in such a way to enable collection of sufficient evidence to confirm that the applicant(s) selected have the required skills, experience and motivation to carry out the inherent requirements or duties of the role and also demonstrate a commitment to the brand and values of the University.
-The selection panel should prepare the interview questions using the supporting documentation, guidelines and templates provided by Human Resources.
-After all interviews have been completed, the selection panel must reach consensus on a recommendation decision.
+Interviews are required for all positions (in person, via telephone, video conference or other online medium).
+Interviews must be structured in such a way to enable collection of sufficient evidence to confirm that the applicant(s) selected have the required skills, experience and motivation to carry out the Inherent Requirements or duties of the role and also demonstrate a commitment to the brand and values of the University.
+The selection panel should prepare the interview questions using the supporting documentation, guidelines and templates provided by the People Portfolio.
+After all interviews have been completed, the selection panel must reach consensus on a recommendation Decision.

 Selection panels must be satisfied that the recommended candidate meets the selection criteria and is suitable for the position.
 It may also be appropriate NOT to recommend any of the candidates for appointment from the interview.
-In such cases, the panel coordinator should contact Human Resources to advise of the decision and discuss alternative recruitment options.
+In such cases, the Panel Coordinator should contact the People Portfolio to advise of the Decision and discuss alternative recruitment options.

-Oral reference checks must remain confidential and be recorded in the e-recruitment system.
+Oral reference checks must remain confidential and be documented in the recruitment system.

-The selection panel will recommend the preferred candidate in the e-recruitment system.
-The approving Delegate may:
+The selection panel will recommend the preferred candidate in the recruitment system.
+The Delegate may:

-- approve the recommendation and forward it to the Director (Human Resources); or
+- approve the recommendation and forward it to the Chief People Officer; or

 In exceptional circumstances, the Vice-Chancellor may appoint an individual to any position without advertisement or competitive selection.

-On approval from the relevant Delegate, Human Resources will make an offer of appointment to the preferred candidate.
-The Director (Human Resources) is the only delegate authorised to make offers of appointment.
+On approval from the Delegate, the People Portfolio will make an offer of appointment to the preferred candidate.
+The Chief People Officer is the only Delegate authorised to make offers of appointment.
 No other Employee at the University is authorised to make or vary any offer of appointment orally or in writing.